- Before you start

 Connect the authentication device.
 In main window of USB Key manager we can see the list of profiles, stored or associated with the key.
 Click Add logon profile button.

-To edit the profile, select it and press Edit button.
+To edit the profile, select it and press the Edit button.
 If this key was created before in Rohos Logon Key

 application, the password will be encrypted.
 This profile is not